Vasilopita – The Story Behind the Greek New Year’s Cake

 By some twist of fate, or miracle, each citizen received exactly what they given!

-With time, Vasilopita has evolved from simple sweetened bread into any type of cake, simple or luxurious (containing a lucky coin; the Flouri in Greek).
+With time Vasilopita has evolved from simple sweetened bread into any type of cake, simple or luxurious, which contains a lucky coin; the Flouri.

 Cutting the Vasilopita